MMdeCastro/ml-zoomcamp/S14_Third_Project/README.md

 + `sudo apt-get install docker.io`

-A `Pipfile` and a `Pipfile.lock` are already in the folder you cloned.
-Here we explain how we have created that files, therefore you do not have to reproduce the following 2 command lines.
+A `Pipfile` and a `Pipfile.lock` are already in the folder you cloned, we need them to populate the Docker container.
+Here we explain how we have created that files, therefore you do not have to reproduce the following 3 command lines.
 We have used `Pipenv` to create the `Pipfile` and the `Pipfile.lock` that record the info of the packages we need to have inside the container.
+We have installed [pipenv](https://pypi.org/project/pipenv/) in the conda environment 'heart' by running in the shell:

++ `pip install pipenv` (you do not have to run this because you already have the `Pipfile` and `Pipfile.lock` files)

 We activated the `pipenv` environment (it takes the name of the project folder you are) by running in the folder shell (inside the `conda` environment):

-+ `pipenv shell` (you do not have to run this because you already have the files)
++ `pipenv shell` (you do not have to run this because you already have the `Pipfile` and `Pipfile.lock` files)

 and then we installed the packages we need in the container by running:

-+ `pipenv install numpy scikit-learn==1.00 flask gunicorn` (you do not have to run this because you already have the files)
++ `pipenv install numpy scikit-learn==1.00 flask gunicorn` (you do not have to run this because you already have the `Pipfile` and `Pipfile.lock` files)

 and we went out of the `pipenv` environment with 'Crt + d'.

-With the `Pipfile` and `Pipfile.lock` we are ready to create a Docker image, please, follow the step below:
+With the `Pipfile` and `Pipfile.lock` we are ready to create a Docker image.

-Run in the shell (the enviroment does not need to be activated):
+Please, follow the step below:

+in a new shell (neither the conda 'heart', nor the pipenv enviroments need to be activated, just be in the project folder), run:

 + `docker run -it --rm --entrypoint=bash python:3.8.12-slim`